 Congressman: Block evidence of trysts in corruption case

-Indicted California Rep. Duncan Hunter is asking a judge to reject an attempt by prosecutors to introduce evidence that the congressman used campaign funds to finance a string of extramarital relationships.

-In a motion Friday, the congressman's lawyers say prosecutors are seeking permission "to focus the jury's attention on Mr. Hunter's infidelity."

-They say evidence that some of Hunter's relationships were romantic isn't necessary for a jury to evaluate the case.
+In the eight-page document, Hunter's lawyers argue that prosecutors are seeking permission "to focus the jury's attention on Mr. Hunter's infidelity" with evidence that isn't necessary for a jury to evaluate the case.
+To allow it, they wrote, would present "substantial risk of unfair prejudice."

-Allegations about the married Republican congressman's affairs were outlined in a government court filing Monday, connected to charges he and his wife illegally spent more than $250,000 in campaign funds.
+"Evidence of Mr. Hunter's 'intimate affairs' is not directly relevant to the ultimate issue in this case, whether Mr. Hunter knowingly converted campaign funds to his personal use," they wrote.

 The trial is scheduled for September.